isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

 If you get can't find what you're looking for right away, it can feel pretty frustrating.
 But it's important to not  give up!

-Julia Ma, content developer, said, "One mistake I see a lot of  beginners make is that they don’t Google.
+According to one of Bit Project's developers, Julia Ma, "One mistake I see a lot of  beginners make is that they don’t Google.
 When it comes to a problem that is coding-related — syntax, error, code compiling — always Google before you ask somebody because that’s how you learn the best."

 ![](https://i.imgur.com/LyV2EDk.png)